 The components can be purchased for \$1.75 or less.
 When connected to either of the crystal detector receivers described in Chapter Three, this amplifier will greatly increase the strength of the signals.

 The amplifier is so designed that the transistor is held in three Fahnestock clips.
 This eliminates soldering and possible damage to the transistor by the heat of the soldering iron.
 The transistor can be removed quickly from the clips for use in another piece of equipment if you wish.
 The first circuit diagram of the amplifier specifies a a Raytheon CK722 transistor.
 A General Electric type 2N107 transistor will serve equally well.
 A circuit diagram for the G.E.
 2N107 is also illustrated.
 Notice that the values of the capacitors and resistors in the two circuits are different.

-SCHEMATIC CIRCUIT DIAGRAM OF ONE-STAGE AUDIO AMPLIFIER EMPLOYING G. E. 2N107 TRANSISTOR The diagram shows an .05 mfd. ceramic capacitor which does not appear in the previous circuit diagram.
-Here is a list of the parts and materials needed to construct the amplifier:
+SCHEMATIC CIRCUIT DIAGRAM OF ONE-STAGE AUDIO AMPLIFIER EMPLOYING G. E. 2N107 TRANSISTOR

+The diagram shows an .05 mfd. ceramic capacitor which does not appear in the previous circuit diagram.

-- 1 Wood base 4 in. x 3 in. x $\frac{3}{4}$ in.
-(1) - 1 Raytheon CK722 P-N-P transistor (4) - 4 No. 2 Fahnestock Spring Contact Clips (7) - 3 No. 10 Fahnestock Spring Contact Clips (8) - 2 Burgess $1\frac{1}{2}$ -volt No. 7 dry cells (2) - Transistor battery holder for two Burgess No. 7 dry cells or 1 strip of thin metal sheet 2/16 in. x 1 in. if battery holder is to be homemade (3) - 1 /2-watt 390,000-ohm resistor (5) - 7 /8-in.
-No. 6 round head wood screws - 3 /8-in.
-No. 4 round head wood screws - 1 Single contact tie-point (6) Hook-up wire Two size AA flashlight cells can be used instead of Burgess No. 7 cells.
+- 1 Wood base 4 in. x 3 in. x 3/4 in.
+(1)

+- 1 Raytheon CK722 P-N-P transistor (4)

+- 4 No. 2 Fahnestock Spring Contact Clips (7)

+- 3 No. 10 Fahnestock Spring Contact Clips (8)

+- 2 Burgess 11⁄2-volt No. 7 dry cells (2)

+- 1 Transistor battery holder for two Burgess No. 7 dry cells or 1 strip of thin metal sheet 2\%6 in. x 1 in. if battery holder is to be homemade (3)

+- 1 1⁄2-watt 390,000-ohm resistor (5)

+- 7 3/8-in.
+No. 6 round head wood screws

+- 3 3/8-in.
+No. 4 round head wood screws

+- 1 Single contact tie-point (6) Hook-up wire

+Two size AA flashlight cells can be used instead of Burgess No. 7 cells.
 If a factory-made transistor battery

-G. E. 2N107 TRANSISTOR This is a PNP type transistor for experimental and amateur use.
+G. E. 2N107 TRANSISTOR

+This is a PNP type transistor for experimental and amateur use.
 The right-hand sketch shows how two penlite cells are connected in series by soldering.
 If a G.E.
 2N107 transistor cannot be obtained easily, a G.E.
 2N191 or a G.E.
+2N323 should give the same results.

+TRANSISTOR APPARATUS WHICH YOU CAN BUILD

-2N323 should give the same results. holder is used, worn out cells can be removed without disturbing any soldered connections.
+holder is used, worn out cells can be removed without disturbing any soldered connections.
 If you wish to make a battery holder, clamp the cells to the wood base with a strip of thin sheet metal as shown in one of the illustrations.
 The Burgess cells are designed especially for transistors and will last longer than flashlight cells.

 Assembling.
 Give all surfaces of the wood base a coat of white shellac.
 When the shellac is dry assemble the parts on the base as shown in the plan.
-Although the plan drawing shows wires attached to the spring clips by soldering, it is easy to wire the amplifier without any soldered connections except those to the battery or battery holder.
-Remove the insulation from both